R0mb0/Naval-VHF-report/README.md

 Urbino`s University - Applied computer science - Computer Networks

-# Computer Networks Relation
+# Computer Networks Report

-The goal of this relation is explain the functioning of naval vhf, paying attention abought the frequencys, the communication & naval procedures and how to use it during the navigation.
+The goal of this report is explain the functioning of naval vhf, paying attention abought the frequencys, the communication & naval procedures and how to use it during the navigation.